ebu060/-32-219-1-5---Casper-Analytics-Review--iOS-Android-Web/README.md

 ### Code Documentation

 Reviewer observed that all critical functions of the project had low-level code documentation which could be used for automated documentation generation.
-Reviewer praises the OP for the intensive code-level documentation.

 Requirement | Finding
 ------------ | -------------